Monday, January 16, 2012

 A "Killer" Find

 For better or worse, Nathan has inherited the "collecting gene."
 From almost every outing, he brings home rocks, sticks, and other small objects, and he has been especially successful at finding forgotten change in and under vending machines.
-Naturally, when he and I pulled over to the bank for a break we both walked the slope, heads down, looking for small treasures.
+Naturally, when he and I pulled over to the bank for a break, we walked the slope, heads down, looking for small treasures.

 Nathan's pottery shard

 It was only minutes later that Larry emailed back and said the piece was part of an old pottery jug that once held Wm RADAM'S MICROBE KILLER, a patent "snake oil" medicine created in the 1880s by William Radam, a Texas nurseryman who had previously invented several potions to kill blight and fungi on plants.
 Right on the heels of that email came one from Fraser, who had come to the same conclusion and found a similar jug in a book on early Texas pottery.
-So, the mystery was quickly and easily solved, and the story was fascinating –– William Radam had concocted and sold a patent medicine that he claimed would cure most any human illness.
+So, the mystery was quickly and efficiently solved, and the story was fascinating –– William Radam had concocted and sold a patent medicine that he claimed would cure almost any human illness.

 http://drugstoremuseum.com